Lunesta (Eszopiclone) Side Effects, Addiction & Dangers

 Another side effect of Lunesta, which can be worsened when mixed with drugs or alcohol, is the potential to not be fully awake or alert the next day.
 If a person takes Lunesta as a prescription, it is important to follow all the prescribing doctor’s recommendations, such as getting at least seven hours of sleep and taking only the smallest required dose, in order to reduce this possibility.
 However, if Lunesta is taken recreationally, or in combination with alcohol or recreational drugs, it is possible that the person will not wake up completely from sleep the next day.
 This puts the person in physical danger, particularly if driving or operating heavy machinery.
 Typically, the person suffering this side effect will feel alert and awake for the most part, but could still suffer sleep-related hallucinations or other effects of this hypnotic medication.

-Long-term Side Effects
+Long-term Side Effects of Lunesta

 If a person takes this medication for a long time, or takes this drug in ways that are not as prescribed by a medical professional, the person could experience withdrawal when stopping use of the drug.
 Lunesta withdrawal symptoms can include:

-• Nausea or vomiting
+• Nausea or vomiting.

-• Stomach cramps
+• Stomach cramps.

-• Nervousness, anxiety, irritability, or mood swings
+• Nervousness, anxiety, irritability, or mood swings.

-• Shakiness or tremors
+• Shakiness or tremors.

-• Flushing
+• Flushing.

-• Rebound insomnia
+• Rebound insomnia.

 When Lunesta is taken as a prescription and supervised by a medical professional, when tolerance develops, the prescribing doctor can either switch the individual to another medication, or help the person stop taking Lunesta and try other insomnia treatments.

-Long-term use or abuse of Lunesta can also lead to a loss of coordination and fine motor control.
-Uncontrollable eye movements, called nystagmus, can begin, and muscles may twitch, shake, and become weak.
+• Eye problems.
 In addition, the person may experience sensitivity to light, inflammation of the whites of the eyes (conjunctivitis), and have dry eyes.
 The person may also develop tinnitus, or a ringing in the ears that becomes progressively worse.

-A person can experience increasingly poor reflexes along with other musculoskeletal problems such as inflamed joints, which become stiff or painful.
+• Other musculoskeletal problems such as inflamed joints, which become stiff or painful.
 Other parts of the body may suffer from inflammation as well, especially the lungs in individuals who suffer asthma or allergies.
 Inflammation in the lungs can decrease breathing capacity and make these conditions worse.

 Are Lunesta’s Side Effects Reversible?

 While short-term side effects are reversible, it is unclear to what extent long-term side effects can be reversed.
-If a person suffers bouts of amnesia due to Lunesta use or abuse, then the person will not be able to get those memories back.
+If a person suffers bouts of amnesia due to Lunesta use or misuse, then the person will not be able to get those memories back.
 However, cognitive issues and mood swings can clear up after withdrawing from Lunesta.

 Overdose on Lunesta is possible and is even more likely when mixed with alcohol or other drugs, especially those that cause drowsiness as well.
 Seek medical attention immediately if you believe you or someone you love me be experiencing an overdose.
 Overdose signs to look out for include:

-• Difficulty breathing or swallowing
+• Difficulty breathing or swallowing.

-• Headaches
+• Headaches.

-• Coma
+• Coma.

-Is There Treatment for Lunesta Addiction or Abuse?
+Is There Treatment for Lunesta Addiction?

-If a person suffers from an addiction to Lunesta, medical detox can help the person to safely withdraw from this medication and comprehensive therapy can address the reasons that led to ongoing abuse.
-In addition to therapy to deal with issues related to substance abuse and addiction, treatment for Lunesta abuse should also address issues with insomnia and sleep health.
+If a person suffers from an addiction to Lunesta, medical detox can help the person to safely withdraw from this medication and comprehensive therapy can address the reasons that led to ongoing misuse.
+In addition to therapy to deal with issues related to addiction, treatment for Lunesta abuse should also address issues with insomnia and sleep health.
 Every addiction treatment program should assess incoming clients for co-occurring mental health issues to ensure the best chances of a complete recovery for each individual.

 Need more info?